kube-reporting/metering-operator/Documentation/reports.md

 A custom roll-up report requires a custom report query.
 The ReportQuery template processor provides a function: `reportTableName` that can get the necessary table name [from a report name](rollup-reports.md#2-create-the-aggregation-query).

-Below is an snippet taken from a built-in query:
+Below is a snippet taken from a built-in query:

 ```
 # Taken from pod-cpu.yaml